DavidBruchmann/t3quotes/README.md

 installation
 ------------
 installation is currently only provided in the conventional way by extension-manager.
-Releases will be provided on github as well as on the so called "TER", the official [TYPO3-extension-website](https://extensions.typo3.org/extension/t3quotes/).
+Releases will be provided on the [releases-page](https://github.com/DavidBruchmann/t3quotes/releases) of the github-repository as well as on the so called "TER", the official [TYPO3-extension-website](https://extensions.typo3.org/extension/t3quotes/).
 Documentation will be provided in the folder `Documentation` of the extension and on the [wiki-site](https://github.com/DavidBruchmann/t3quotes/wiki).

 Sponsoring